endrebak/harmonize_dosage/README.md

 Harmonize dosage, not effect, for mendelian randomization.

-harmonize-dosage is a program to harmonize the dosage and exposure files to the outcome file in a Mendelian Randomization experiment.
-It accepts both dosage and vcf.gz/vcf/bcf files as input.
+harmonize-dosage is a program to harmonize the dosage and dosage info files to the GWAS file in a Mendelian Randomization experiment.
+It accepts both dosage files and vcf.gz/vcf/bcf files as input.
 In the latter case, a dosage file is created from the vcf.

 ## Changelog

 ```
+0.0.4 (30/10/11)
+- much renaming and improving
 0.0.3 (23/10/11)
 - critical fix: used inverse AF for effect allele
 ```